hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 ## Prerequisites

-To configure an Office Add-in as additional capability, please make sure you have a Microsoft 365 account to test the application.
+To configure an Office Add-in as additional capability, you must meet the following conditions:

+- You have a Microsoft 365 account to test the application.
+For example, an *.onmicrosoft.com account.
+- Your Micrsoft 365 account has been added as an account in desktop Outlook.
+See [Add an email account to Outlook](https://support.microsoft.com/office/add-an-email-account-to-outlook-e9da47c4-9b89-4b49-b945-a204aeea6726)

 ## Overview